top of page

 • Mispricing and Overvaluation: Overpaying for assets due to competitive bidding can lead to the winner's curse, risking market corrections and challenging target returns.

-• Duration Risk: Holding overvalued assets longer increases exposure to market shifts, turning seemingly safe bets into potential problems.
+• Duration Risk: Holding overvalued assets for extended periods increases exposure to market shifts, turning seemingly safe bets into potential problems.

 • Liquidity Constraints: Widespread caution over inflated prices may tighten exit markets, forcing longer holds or lower returns on sales.